CTSRD-CHERI/cheribsd-tutorial/src/temporal/README.md

 This sysctl sets the default policy for revocation used by processes on startup.
+We recommend setting this in `/boot/loader.conf`, which is processed by the boot loader before any user processes start.

 ## Controlling revocation by binary and process